MarcelRobeer/explabox/README.md

 ## Releases
 The `explabox` is officially released through [PyPI](https://pypi.org/project/explabox/).

-See [CHANGELOG.md](CHANGELOG.md) for a full overview of the changes for each version.
+See [changelog](CHANGELOG.md) for a full overview of the changes for each version.

 ## Contributing
 ...

+See [contributing](CONTRIBUTING.md) for a full contribution guide.